-- (1) A mediator has, in the performance of the mediator's function, the same protection and immunity as a Supreme Court judge carrying out the functions of a judge. - (2) A person who is a party, or the party's agent, appearing at a mediation process for a retail tenancy dispute has the same protection and immunity the person would have if the dispute were in the Supreme Court. - (3) A document produced at, or used for, a mediation process has the same protection during the process it would have if produced before the Supreme Court.
+(1) A mediator has, in the performance of the mediator's function, the same protection and immunity as a Supreme Court judge carrying out the functions of a judge.

+- A person who is a party, or the party's agent, appearing at a mediation process for a retail tenancy dispute or small business dispute has the same protection and immunity the person would have if the dispute were in the Supreme Court. - A document produced at, or used for, a mediation process has the same protection during the process it would have if produced before the Supreme Court. - (4) In this section-